What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 Vaccination in a shelter

 In a shelter, a kennel or a cattery, infections can spread rapidly.
-Animals come in or out very frequently.
+Animals come in frequently.
 Some of them may have a poor health status or carry infectious diseases.

 Shelter managers need to prevent the onset of epidemics in their facilities.
-They have to ensure that any pet joining the group do not carry any serious infective pathogen.
+They have to ensure that any pet joining the group doesn't carry any serious infective pathogen.

 In the case of puppies or kittens the WSAVA recommendations are reinforced due to the higher risk of being infected.
 Young pets should get their first injection at 4-6 weeks and then every 2 weeks until the age of 20 weeks.